GenomicRanges: Genomic analysis

 disjoin_gr = gr.disjoin()

-• union: compute union of intervals across object
+• union: Compute the union of intervals across objects.

-• intersect: compute intersection or finds overlapping intervals
+• intersect: Compute the intersection or finds overlapping intervals.

 g_src = GenomicRanges(